ABRM2002/Basic-Network-Security-Analysis/README.md

 Capturing some network traffic that is flowing through the machine presently at the time and analyzing already captured network traffic by opening a stored capture file.

+-Start a Capture: Click the red circle button (Start) to begin capturing traffic.
+-Filter Traffic: Use the filter bar to focus on specific traffic (e.g., "http", "tcp.port==80").
+-Analyze Captured Data: Examine packet details, especially source/destination IP addresses, protocols, and payload.
+-Save the Capture: Click "File" -> "Save as" to save the captured data.

 -Task 2: Generate and Capture RADIUS Traffic

 ![image](https://github.com/user-attachments/assets/a6b078ab-8947-41e9-9636-81f28e47878b)

 Knowing what the RADIUS Architecture consists of and decrypting the encrypted password with the shared-secret using Wireshark.

+-Set Up a RADIUS Server: Use a tool like FreeRADIUS.
+-Configure a RADIUS Client: Set up a device (e.g., a network access control device) to use RADIUS.
+-Capture Traffic: Start Wireshark and initiate authentication requests.
+-Analyze Traffic: Look for RADIUS packets (e.g., Access-Request, Access-Accept).
+-Decrypt Passwords: While Wireshark can't directly decrypt RADIUS passwords, you can sometimes see them in clear text if not properly encrypted.

 -Task 3: Analyze a HTTP Basic Authentication